navonodjoseph/Rising-waters/README.md

 # Transporatation and weather alerts
 The city of Boston has a well-documented API for its public transporatation, including up-to-date information on transportation alerts.
+For my first API project, I decided to dig into this dataset.

 ## Summary:
 I choose this project because I wanted to work with a well-documented API that provided real-time updates with a complex dataset.
 The [MBTA V3 API](https://www.mbta.com/developers/v3-api) provides real-time information to schedules and alerts.
 You can also call train/bus predictions, find parking lots, and bike racks.
 Even escalator information is available here.